 37.x Non-primary channel access (NPCA)

-A STA that supports NPCA operation is called an NPCA STA An AP that supports NPCA operation is called an NPCA AP. and shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A STA that supports NPCA operation is called an NPCA STA.
+An AP that supports NPCA operation is called an NPCA AP.
+A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-An AP that has an operating bandwidth greater than 40 or 80 MHz and that supports NPCA operation may enable NPCA operation for the BSS by setting the NPCA Operation Information Present field to 1.
-An AP that has an operating bandwidth of 40 or 80 MHz or less shall set the NPCA Operation Information Present field to 0 to indicate that NPCA operation is disabled within its BSS.
+An NPCA AP may enable NPCA operation for the BSS by setting the NPCA Operation Information Present field to 1.
+An NPCA AP shall set the NPCA Operation Information Present field to 0 to indicate that NPCA operation is disabled.
+An NPCA AP that has an operating bandwidth less than 80 or 160 (TBD) MHz shall not enable NPCA operation.

-In a 320 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the Secondary 160 MHz channel of the BSS.
-In a 160 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the Secondary 80 MHz channel.
-In an 80 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the Secondary 40 MHz channel of the BSS.
-An AP that enables NPCA operation in its BSS shall set the value of the NPCA Primary Channel field to conform with these restrictions.
+In a 320 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the secondary 160 MHz channel of the BSS.
+In a 160 MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the secondary 80 MHz channel.
+In an 80 (TBD) MHz BSS, the NPCA primary channel shall be one of the 20 MHz channels within the secondary 40 MHz channel of the BSS.

 An NPCA AP shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA Switching Delay and NPCA Switch Back Delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames that it transmits.